Frequently Asked Questions (FAQs)

 The Graduate School Application workshops will be a cumulative experience that prepares students for completing a PhD application for Computer and Information Science and Engineering (CISE) programs.

-These workshops collectively aim to empower students by offering them an enriching and inclusive environment to delve into computing research.
+Collectively, these two workshop series aim to empower students by offering them an enriching and inclusive environment to delve into computing research.

 How can I access the workshops?